misha-dig/http_server_by_pico_w/README.md

 Cost one Raspberry Pico W is £6.30.
 (Links: https://thepihut.com/products/raspberry-pi-pico-w) Cost one PC is about £50 - 1000.

+I like a microcontroller board Raspberry Pi Pico W becuase it has rich features, functions, application and WIFI support.

  # Thanks
  Thanks you for projecting!!!
 Enjoy to use this project.